vedantlahane/RuralMarkNet/README.md

 - Product catalogue with rich filtering (category, price range, availability, farmer)
 - Role-aware onboarding for farmers and customers using a custom user model
+- Email verification flow with console-friendly output for local testing
 - Session-backed cart, checkout flow, delivery scheduling, and order tracking
 - Payment abstraction layer with Stripe and PayPal placeholders and webhook entrypoints
 - Delivery management dashboard for farmers and customers